johnwalicki/Node-RED-Tello-Control/docs/PART6.md

 You should take the [part6 starter flow](/flows/starter/part6_starter.json), which provides you will all the subflow nodes as shown in the video.
 You should create a patrol mission for your drone, which comprises of the following tasks:

 - Take off
-- Descend 1 meter
+- Descend 1.5 meters
 - Rotate 360º clockwise
 - Complete a square by moving forward 50cm, then rotating 90º and repeating 4 times
 - Land

 Be sure to add sufficient delays into your solution to allow the drone to complete all the moves.
 Add a new group to the dashboard and then create a button to allow you to start the mission from the dashboard.

-You can import a [sample solution](/flows/solutions/solution.json) if you need help or want to compare your solution with a sample solution.
+You can import a [sample solution](/flows/solutions/part6_solution.json) if you need help or want to compare your solution with a sample solution.

 ---